-2020/2081(INI) - 28/09/2020 - Committee report tabled for plenary, single reading
+2020/2081(INI) - 21/10/2020 - Text adopted by Parliament, single reading

-The Committee on Foreign Affairs adopted an own-initiative report by Petras AUŠTREVIIUS (Renew, LT) on a European Parliament recommendation to the Council, the Commission and the Vice-President of the Commission / High Representative of the Union for Foreign Affairs and Security Policy on relations with Belarus.
+The European Parliament adopted by 602 votes to 44, with 44 abstentions, a recommendation to the Council, the Commission and the Vice-President of the Commission / High Representative of the Union for Foreign Affairs and Security Policy on relations with Belarus.

-Members made a series of recommendations to the Council, the Commission and the Vice-President of the Commission/High Representative of the Union for Foreign Affairs and Security Policy:
+Members made a series of recommendations to the Council, the Commission and the Vice-President of the Commission/High Representative of the Union for Foreign Affairs and Security Policy.